 We follow strict CDC hand hygiene protocols, disinfecting surfaces, wearing masks, and practice physical distancing measures when feasible

-- Following current CDC guidelines and King County guidelines, we require that patients wear a cloth mask to their in-person appointment.
-You must keep your mask on at all times while in our building and during your session.
+- Following current CDC guidelines and King County guidelines, we require that patients wear a cloth mask or medical grade mask to their in-person appointment.
+You must keep your mask on at all times while in our studio and during your session.
 We practice Universal Precautions and require mask wearing whether you have been vaccinated or not.

 - Your Physical Therapist will wear either a medical grade or cloth mask during your appointment.

 - We ask you to wait in the small waiting area or just outside the entry door on the bench arriving just before your appointment and Carrie will come to get you.

 - We ask each patient to wash their hands before checking in or sitting down and at the end of the session.

 - We ask each patient to follow the 6′ rule of physical distancing when in the reception area.

-- Providers follow strict hand hygiene protocol before, during, and after each session.
+- Carrie follows strict hand hygiene protocol before, during, and after each session.

 - Surfaces that are touched are disinfected (using approved products) after each session, including phones, laptop keyboards, reception counter, etc.

 Movement From Within Therapy will continue to stay OPEN to serve your health care needs per Federal, State, and local Public Health Guidelines.
-We will provide you with options of online classes, In-Person visit or Telehealth, restricting In-Person visits to those that are medically necessary.
+We will provide you with options of online classes, In-Person visit or Telehealth visits.

 We look forward to continuing to provide physical therapy services to keep you and your movement system in optimal health as we navigate this trying time.
 We assure you that we are remaining updated to the Public Health Guidelines from Seattle and King County and Washington State Department of Health and will keep you abreast of new developments as they are communicated to us.